 Pillar of the family

 Overnight, the responsibility of taking care of the entire household shifted to Jason, who had to become the sole pillar of the family.
-A chef by profession, he works 10 hours for 6 days a week.
+A chef by profession, he works 10 hours for six days a week.

 Thankfully, his employer was understanding and gave him the time he needed to take care of his family and to settle household matters when his wife had the stroke.
-This was a great help, as Jason had to take over the family’s finances, look after the needs of their 2 young children, prepare the home for Julie’s discharge and teach their helper how to care for Julie among other things.
+This was a great help, as Jason had to take over the family’s finances, look after the needs of their two young children, prepare the home for Julie’s discharge and teach their helper how to care for Julie among other things.